Huanli-Gong/Vector-Database/README.md

 cargo new vector-database
 ```
 2. Add the required dependencies to `Cargo.toml` file.
-3. For the vector database, I plan to use [Qdrant](https://qdrant.tech/documentation/quick-start/).
+3. For the vector database, I use [Qdrant](https://qdrant.tech/documentation/quick-start/).
 - Download the latest Qdrant image from Dockerhub:
 ```bash
 docker pull qdrant/qdrant